IGES-Geospatial/Publication-Data/GLOBE Observer Mosquito Habitat Mapper Citizen Science Data 2017-2020, v1.0/README.md

-Archived GO MHM data 2017-2020 (*data set used in article submitted to Geohealth*)
+###Three Cases: Metadata and Procedures

+The data sets described here were used in an article submitted to the journal GeoHealthin 2021.
+The data files and further supplemental links (including general information about GLOBE data) can be accessed at https://observer.globe.gov/get-data/mosquito-habitat-data.

 **Case 1:** Removal of records with suspect geolocation data.
 A Python script was applied to remove records where the measured position (in decimal degrees) was identical to the GLOBE MGRS site position.
 GPS-obtained latitude and longitude coordinates are reported in decimal degrees, so records identified by whole numbers were also removed.
 This procedure removed 5704 (23%) of the 24983 records in the Mosquito Habitat Mapper database, with 19,279 records remaining.
 The secondary data sets cleaned only for geolocation anomalies were labeled Case 1.